crramirez/My-Resume/README.md

 * Automated the installation of our Election Management System inside a Docker container and I set a before and an after in how the application is deployed.
 It reduced up to an 80% setup time and reduced at least 30% of people needed to do the deployment on customer’s data center.
 * Led the installation and use of a continuous integration platform (Jenkins), the migration of our build system from Ant to Maven, and installation of Sonar as code review platform.
 It improved a lot the daily releases to QA, the automated testing and code review.
 * Restructured team of 9 to be the first one in company to fully implement Scrum achieving 50% more productivity, 90% releases on time and more than 30% less defects found.
-* Skills Utilized: OpenCV, Java EE / JAX-RS / JPA, Hibernate, Spring Data / MVC, Liquibase, AngularJS, Maven, Git, Jenkins, Oracle Database, PostgreSQL, Docker, Linux, Virtualization, Cloud computing, Terraform, Kettle
+* Skills Utilized: OpenCV, Java EE / JAX-RS / JPA, JBoss AS / Wildfly, Hibernate, Spring Data / MVC, Liquibase, AngularJS, Maven, Git, Jenkins, Oracle Database, PostgreSQL, Docker, Linux, Virtualization, Cloud computing, Terraform, Kettle

 Smartmatic Labs C.A., Product Architect, Mar 2010 - Oct 2012
 * Made scriptable all the pipeline of building a custom operating system for our standalone solutions, using FAI (Fully Automated Installation).
 It avoided the rework and made a completely auditable the OS image, reducing a lot the costs for solution certification.